 Discovery of a nearby 1700 km/s star ejected from the Milky Way by Sgr A* by Sergey E Koposov et al., doi:10.1093/mnras/stz3081, Monthly Notices of the Royal Astronomical Society, 04 Nov 2019.

 A runaway star ejected from the galactic heart of darkness, Carnegie Mellon University (+Newswise), 12 Nov 2019.

 How is it Possible? is worth a look.
 (By cosmic ancestry, life would be related even among galaxies.)

-Thanks, George Nickas, Martin Langford and Rob Cooper.
+Thanks, George Nickas, Martin Langford, Rob Cooper and Stan Franklin.